About Us

 Values:

-• Impact: We measure our success by the positive and lasting impact we have on the lives and careers of Black women and girls in math.
+Impact: We measure our success by the positive and lasting impact we have on the lives and careers of Black women and girls in math and our community at large.

 Meet the Founder